daattali/daattali.github.io/_drafts/ggExtra.md

 ggExtra: R package for adding marginal histograms to ggplot2

-[`ggExtra`](https://github.com/daattali/ggExtra) contains several functions to enhance ggplot2, most notably the `ggMarginal` function which add marginal density plots or histograms to scatterplots.
+[`ggExtra`](https://github.com/daattali/ggExtra) is a CRAN package that contains several functions to enhance ggplot2, most notably `ggExtra::ggMarginal()`, which adds marginal density plots or histograms to scatterplots.

+## Availability

+You can read the full README describing the functionality in detail or browse the source code [on GitHub](https://github.com/daattali/ggExtra).

+The package is available through both CRAN (`install.packages("ggExtra")`) and GitHub (`devtools::install_github("daattali/ggExtra")`).

 ## Spoiler alert - final result